An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Quantum algorithm for finding many 3-tuple solutions

 \subsection{The Preprocessing phase}

-After having sampled two subsets $\cC,\cC' \subseteq \cS^{d-1}$, we proceed to the \textbf{Preprocessing} phase, which uses~\Cref{algo:preprocess} to construct QCRAM data structures $D$ and $D'$ for the relations induced by these subsets (and the implicit parameters $\alpha$ and $\alpha'$).
+After having sampled two subsets $C,C' \subseteq \cS^{d-1}$, we proceed to the \textbf{Preprocessing} phase, which uses~\Cref{algo:preprocess} to construct QCRAM data structures $D$ and $D'$ (as defined in~\Cref{sec:relation-and-data-structure-requirement}) for the relations induced by these subsets and the parameters $\alpha$ and $\alpha'$.

-By the end of this classical algorithm, $D$ stores the relation $R_L \subseteq L \times \cC$, which relates each $\vx \in L$ to all ``close'' vectors in $\cC$, quantified by the parameter $\alpha$.
-Similarly, $D'$ stores the relation $R'_L \subseteq L \times \cC'$, which relates each $\vx\in L$ to all close vectors in $\cC'$, this time quantified by $\alpha'$.
+By the end of this classical algorithm, $D$ stores the relation $R_L \subseteq L \times C$, which relates each $\vx \in L$ to all ``close'' vectors in $C$, quantified by the parameter $\alpha$.
+Similarly, $D'$ stores the relation $R'_L \subseteq L \times C'$, which relates each $\vx\in L$ to all close vectors in $C'$, this time quantified by $\alpha'$.

-The following lemma shows that because we will invoke~\Cref{algo:preprocess} for random product codes $\cC$ and $\cC'$, the \textbf{Preprocessing} phase can be completed in time $m 2^{o(d)}$, at least for most lists $L$.
+By construction of $C$ and $C'$, the \textbf{Preprocessing} phase can be completed in time that is optimal up to subexponential factors.